rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ### Exercises:

 * If you are not familiar with React, read up *The Road to learn React*
-* setup the recommended folder/file structure (if you are not going with your own structure and didn't clone the repository)
+* Set up the recommended folder/file structure (if you are not going with your own structure and didn't clone the repository)
   * Create the CSS *style.css* files in their specified folders from the [appendix](#appendix-styling) section of this tutorial
   * Create the *index.js* files for the components
   * Create further folders on your own for non top level components (e.g. Navigation) when conducting the following sections